 4. Start Early

-I wish I had started traveling when I graduate from college.
-It would have saved me 30 years of self-discovery the hard way and I would have ended up with in same van.
+I wish I had started traveling when I graduated from college.
+It would have saved me 30 years of self-discovery the hard way and I would have ended up with the same van.
 The thing about consumer society is you really don’t get ahead and you are at the whim of the real estate market.
 So why wait for salt and pepper hair to travel?

 5. Make a Joyful Living

 You don’t have to be a tech guru to make a living on the road.
-Be inspired by what Renee is doing with her beautiful travel photography and blog at Renee Roaming, See what Erik Gordon is doing at Carabiner Coffee out of his 71′ bus named Ol Blue.
+Be inspired by what Erik Gordon is doing at Carabiner Coffee out of his 71′ bus named Ol Blue.
 How about the traveling off-grid storytelling theatre run from a 1966 Bedford RL lorry by Tom and Rima named Hedgespoken.
 See how Michael and Kristin will make the skis of your dreams in Community Skis mobile workshop.
-You can find co-work office like Common Cowork in Squamish BC in almost every city today.
 Find Vanlife on Instagram for more inspiration.
 How about working 6 months and traveling the other half of the year?
 Be creative to be free.

 6. Partner Up